 As with most things, smart products can be covered under your home insurance.
 If something is damaged and you’ve got cover in place, items can be replaced on a new-for-old basis.

-If you’re insured with Admiral and want to make sure your policy covers a particular item in your home, check your policy documents or call Customer Service team on 0333 220 2003 today.
+If you’re insured with Admiral and want to make sure your policy covers a particular item in your home, check your policy documents or contact us today.